 Taking the above into account, eToro wins hands down when it comes to tradable markets.
 Not only because it offers significantly more financial instruments – but it gives you the option of buying making traditional long-term investments or trading CFDs.

 2. eToro vs NSBroker: Fees and Commissions

 This particular comparison is going to be very close – as both eToro and NSBroker are well-known for offering competitive fees and commissions.

-This time starting with eToro, the broker is a 100% commission-free broker.
+This time starting with eToro, the broker is a low commissions broker.
 While this is becoming standard practice in the online CFD trading scene, this commission-free offering is also the case with its stocks, ETFs, and cryptocurrencies that you can own outright.

 This is huge, as other than the likes of Robinhood, Stash, Trading 212, and a couple of other contenders- being able to invest without paying any dealing charges is virtually unheard of.

 Over at NSBroker, the CFD trading platform does charge commissions.
 This will vary depending on the specific asset you are trading.
 For example, indices and cryptocurrencies can be accessed from just 0.0% per slide.

 The likes of precious metals and forex can be traded at $8 per lot.
 Both of these commission models are actually very, very competitive.
 What I will say is that although eToro is commission-free, it makes its money purely from the spread.

 In turn, you find that in all but a few cases, the spreads at eToro are higher than NSBroker.
 After running a few comparisons of major assets like gold and forex – I found the fees to be virtually like-for-like when taking both the spread and commission (or lack of it) into account.